Copyright 2023 Iguazio

 @entity_fields.setter

-def entity_fields(self, entity_fields: List[Feature]):
+def entity_fields(self, entity_fields: list[Feature]):

 self._entity_fields = ObjectList.from_list(Feature, entity_fields)